timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/docs.timescale.com/hello-timescale/NYC_taxis.png" alt="NYC Taxis"/>

 New York City is home to more than 8.3 million people.
-In this tutorial, we will analyze and monitor data from New York’s yellow cab taxis using TimescaleDB in order to identify ways to gain efficiency and reduce greenhouse gas emissions.
+In this tutorial, we will analyze and monitor data from New York's yellow cab taxis using TimescaleDB in order to identify ways to gain efficiency and reduce greenhouse gas emissions.
 The analysis we perform is similar to the kind of analysis data science organizations in many problem